SynBioDex/SBOL-visual/font/readme.md

 How to use the font:
 ====================
 * Please cite the according [technial note(not published yet)](https://arxiv.org/) if you use this font in publications
-* In text-processing program, insert "Special Character"
+* In a text-processing program, insert "Special Character"
 * Choose required symbols (see [Examples.pdf](https://github.com/BenjaminAleritsch/SBOL-visual/blob/master/font/Example.pdf) for ideas)
 * Place and align according to demands
 * If e.g., a closed circular multiline plasmidmap is required, close vertical gaps adjusting line spacing by